stoneyrh/gSOAP/gsoap/samples/wcf/Basic/TransportSecurity/README.txt

 say it is 10.0.1.5 over wifi.

-Add a Main() to self-host, say the WCF samples CalculatorService class under
+Add a Program class with Main() to the WCF sample to self host a service:

   C:\WF_WCF_Samples\WCF\Basic\Binding\Basic\TransportSecurity\CS\service

-with the following class put in the namespace:
+with the following Program class put in the namespace:

 using System;
 using System.ServiceModel;